-Tulowitzki and Jimenez jawed up close, with the plate umpire and players on both sides holding them back from getting at each other.
-Tulowitzki was taken to a hospital for precautionary X-rays on his elbow, which were negative.
+Tulowitzki and Jimenez jawed up close but were held back from getting at each other.
+The Rockies star was taken to a hospital for precautionary X-rays on his left elbow, which were negative.

 Jimenez recently told The Denver Post that he was upset he didn't receive a contract extension while Tulowitzki and Carlos Gonzalez got new deals.
 Jimenez was traded by Colorado to the Indians last summer.